davidjbuchanan/MS4-LiveStrong/README.md

 <img src="https://github.com/davidjbuchanan/ML4/blob/master/media/mockups/multidevice_showcase.png" alt="live strong multidevice views" width="100%">

-[Live Strong](https://live-strong.herokuapp.com/) is a 'one-stop-shop' for all your workout needs!
-A place to find live and pre-recorded classes that you can participate in from the comfort of your own home!.
-Find yoga, bike and running classes that ready to use from the moment you purchase.
-These classes are '0n-demand' from the user - to access all the user needs is the information in the credentials email.
-With a whole lot more on its way from Live Strong if our current offering doesn't meet your needs at the moment then check back soon as our range will be sure to grow.
+[Live Strong](https://live-strong.herokuapp.com/) is a 'one-stop-shop' for those who want to exercise at home!
+A place to find live and pre-recorded classes that you can participate without having to got ot gym or sports centre.
+Find yoga, bike and running classes that are ready to be use from the moment you purchase.
+These classes are essentially 'on-demand' for the user:
 **How it works**:
 1. Register for an account or visit as a guest user using the home.
 2. Browse and purchase products using the products, coupon, bag and checkout apps.
-3. Receive a confirmation email which is a prof of purchase
+3. Receive a confirmation email which is a proof of purchase.
-4. Receive a credentials email which gives you instructions on how to access classes.
+4. Receive a seond email containing your credentials and instructions.
+From there you can access the classes.

 This website was produced to fulfill a coursework assignment for the **[Code Institute's](https://codeinstitute.net/)** **Full Stack Frameworks with Django Milestone Project**.
-The objectives for this milestone project is to "*Create a full-stack site based around business logic used to control a centrally-owned dataset.
+The objectives for this milestone project is to "Create a full-stack site based around business logic used to control a centrally-owned dataset.
 It must consist of multiple apps including an authentication mechanism.
-Also it must provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.web application with multiple apps*".
+Also it must provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.web application with multiple apps".

 ---